 - Non Discrimination Policy.
 Employer must comply with WCL's non discrimination policy.

 - Income Eligibility.
 The maximum annual salary allowable to enter PILRAP is $75,000.
 For married applicants, the applicant's annual salary will be considered to be the greater of the following two values: the applicant's salary, or half of the total family salary.
 If a graduate's salary is greater than $75,000, the graduate may want to consider entering the PILRAP program on inactive status.
 Please refer to the Frequently Asked Questions to learn more.

 - Federal Direct Stafford Loans (subsidized & unsubsidized)

-- Federal FELP Program Stafford Loans (subsidized and unsubsidized)
+- Federal Family Education Loan Program (FFELP) Stafford Loans (subsidized and unsubsidized)

 - Federal Perkins Loans

-- Other graduate or undergraduate Federal Direct Stafford Loans, Federal FELP Program Stafford Loans, Federal Grad PLUS Loans, and Federal Perkins Loans
+- Other graduate or undergraduate Federal Direct Stafford Loans, Federal Family Education Loan Program (FFELP) Stafford Loans, Federal Graduate PLUS Loans, and Federal Perkins Loans

-- * All eligible loans must be in satisfactory repayment status (delinquent loans are not eligible for PILRAP-II)
+- All eligible loans must be in satisfactory repayment status (delinquent loans are not eligible for PILRAP)

 Loan Forgiveness & Loan Repayment to WCL